EU Prize for Journalism 2022

 The prizes are as follows: Categories (A), (B), (C), (D), (E), (F): cash prizes.

-Category (G): 30-day-fellowship fellowship with the Institute of War and Peace Reporting in London.
+Category (G): one month fellowship with the Institute of War and Peace Reporting in London.

 Applications are judged by a panel of independent jury, composed of European and Georgian media professionals, and will act in an advisory function.
 The opinions of the jury will be submitted to the EU Delegation and the EUMM Mission to Georgia, who will take them into account when deciding on the winners.
 These decisions are final and cannot be appealed.